Peyronie's Disease After Injury

 Injuries, such as being struck by an object or having an accident while caring for a child at a playground, may seem minor at the time but can lead to more serious health issues, particularly for those who feel uncomfortable seeking medical advice.

-Peyronie's Disease and the Role of Injury During Sexual Activity"
+Peyronie's Disease and the Role of Injury During Sexual Activity

 As men age, the ability to achieve an erection can decline, partly due to changes in blood flow.
 Our body’s ability to direct blood into the genital area becomes less efficient as blood vessels lose their effectiveness, which can contribute to conditions like Peyronie’s disease.
 Injury during intimate activity may also increase the risk of developing Peyronie’s disease, particularly in middle-aged and older men.